UCONN HEALTH – Compliance Work Group Charter

 - Provide a forum for communication among the various units and programs within UConn Health for issues relevant to health/safety, public safety, and compliance.

-- Perform any other activities consistent with this Charter and University, Schools, Hospital and Medical Staff By-laws and governing laws, as this Committee or the Joint Audit and Compliance Committee of the Boards deem necessary or appropriate.
+- Perform any other activities consistent with this Charter and University, Schools, Hospital and Medical Staff By-laws and governing laws, as this Group or the Joint Audit and Compliance Committee of the Boards deem necessary or appropriate.